unixunion/solace-provision/README.md

 ### Spec Files

-solace-provison uses YAML files to configure Solace managed objects, all keys and possible values can be found within the OpenAPI generated api.
-I provide a build-tool for generating the API, see: [rust_solace_semp_client](https://github.com/unixunion/rust_solace_semp_client.git)
+YAML files are used to provision and configure Solace managed objects, all keys and possible values can be found within the OpenAPI spec.
+I provide a build-tool for generating the API, see: [solace_semp_client](https://github.com/unixunion/solace_semp_client.git)

 Examples Provision Files: